chawyehsu/hok/README.md

 # scoop-rs
 The Scoop Windows command line installer rewritten in Rust

-🚧 **Under construction, things may change without notice.
-Do NOT use it for production.
+🚧 **Under heavy development, things may change without notice.
+Do NOT use itfor production.
 Take care of your data!**

 ## Roadmap